AirbusDefenceAndSpace/pesto/pesto-cli/docs/details_design.md

 The runtime is a webserver which conforms to an OpenAPI specification.
 The OpenAPI Specification (OAS) defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.
 When properly defined, a consumer can understand and interact with the remote service with a minimal amount of implementation logic, see [SWAGGER](https://swagger.io/specification/).

-The architecture of the runtime is presented in Figure [PESTO instance for cloud detection](#fig-pestocloud )
+The architecture of the runtime is represented as follows:

 ![image](img/PestoArchi.png)

 *<a name="fig-pestocloud">Figure: Architecture of a PESTO runtime for cloud detection</a>*

 PESTO web server offers three web services that are :

-- /api/v1/health: it provides information on the availability of the service,
+- **/api/v1/health**: provides information on the availability of the service
-- /api/v1/describe: it provides information on the processing service that is deployed.
+- **/api/v1/describe**: provides information on the processing service that is deployed.
 Information on inputs, outputs, deployment requirements and so on are given here.
 PESTO does not constrain the definition of input and output parameters to offer a versatile solution.
 In return, a standardization effort has to be conducted in parallel.
-- /api/v1/process: call the processing function.
-Request parameters must respect the definition provided by /api/v1/describe.
+- **/api/v1/process**: call the processing function.
+Request parameters must respect the definition provided by `/api/v1/describe`.

 PESTO is also in charge to convert, when required, the data from the REST API to the processing API.
 For most of parameters, they won’t be any major conversion.
 In the current implementation, only the image type is converted such that the processing has access to the image data as a buffer.
 The philosophy is to remove any I/O operations from the algorithm implementation to limit the any adherence with the data source or destination.

-The runtime is provided as a standalone docker image that can be deployed everywhere and how many times as necessary.
+The runtime is provided as a **standalone docker image** that can be deployed everywhere and how many times as necessary.

 ### PESTO packaging manager

 The packaging manager is a set of tools and templates to help the data scientist to deliver its algorithm.
 Indeed, one goal of PESTO is really to ease the delivery of an algorithm designed by a data scientist.

-The packaging workflow is described in Figure [PESTO packaging workflow](#fig-pestoworkflow )
+The packaging workflow is described as follows:

 ![image](img/PestoWorkflow.png)